wfaler/mimir/docs/sources/operators-guide/deploy-grafana-mimir/migrate-to-unified-proxy-deployment/_index.md

         replicas: 10
       ```

+   4. Update the readiness probe endpoint if you are overriding `nginx.nginxConfig`.

+      The readiness probe in the `gateway` setup uses the `/ready` endpoint on the containers.
+Version 4.0.0 of
+      `mimir-distributed` configures the NGINX to serve this endpoint.
+In versions prior to that that endpoint
+      does not exist.
+If you have copied the contents of `nginx.nginxConfig` into your values file prior
+      to version 4.0.0, then you need to correct the readiness probe.

+      After carrying out this step the Helm values for `gateway` should look like the following:

+      ```yaml
+      gateway:
+        readinessProbe:
+          httpGet:
+            path: /
+        service:
+          annotations:
+            networking.istio.io/exportTo: admin
+          nameOverride: mimir-nginx
+        ingress:
+          enabled: true
+          nameOverride: mimir-nginx
+          hosts:
+            - host: mimir.example.com
+              paths:
+                - path: /
+                  pathType: Prefix
+          tls:
+            - secretName: mimir-gateway-tls
+              hosts:
+                - mimir.example.com
+        enabledNonEnterprise: true
+        replicas: 10
+      ```

-   4. Move the rest of your values according the following table:
+   5. Move the rest of your values according the following table:

       | Deprecated field                      | New field                               | Notes                                                                  |
       | ------------------------------------- | --------------------------------------- | ---------------------------------------------------------------------- |